HoloFoundation/HoloCollectionView/README.md

 - [x] Provide section and item maker to handle proxy events of `HoloCollectionView`.
 - [x] Provide protocols, implemented in cells, headers and footers to handle proxy events of `HoloCollectionView`.
-- [x] Support to regist maps (key-Class) for item, header and footer.
 - [x] Diff reload data.
 [HoloCollectionViewDiffPlugin](https://github.com/HoloFoundation/HoloCollectionViewDiffPlugin) to support `DeepDiff`
+- [x] Support to reload a collection view by setting datasource with `HoloCollectionSection` and `HoloCollectionItem`.
 - [ ] Adapt new APIs from iOS 13 and iOS 14.
 - [ ] Modern Objective-C and better Swift support.